The Big A: Our House

 Why did the Angels exercise an opt-out option?

 Like any business, the team had to protect options available to them or lose them.
-The team is looking for clarity about its future at Angel Stadium.
-We see it as a chance to figure that out together.
+Attempts at a new agreement in 2013 and 2016 never came to fruition, and the team is looking for clarity about its future at Angel Stadium.
+We see this as a new chance for an agreement that works for everyone.

 Aren't you just giving the team more time to find another place to play?

-We've approved a limited, one-year extension as a good faith effort for a partnership that has spanned five decades.
+We've approved a limited, one-year extension on any future lease opt-out as a good faith effort for a partnership that has spanned five decades.

 We believe the Angels are approaching it the same way and that it is clear the team's priority is Anaheim.